stargatedaw/stargate/docs/troubleshooting/linux_install.md

 logical to expect problems when building on a shaky foundation that can add bugs to the software that relies on it.
-If you are using a bleeding edge distro like Arch, Fedora and many others, and experience problems, try something more stable like the latest Ubuntu LTS.
+If you are using a bleeding edge distro like Arch, Fedora and many others, and experience problems, try something more stable like the latest Ubuntu LTS, using an old and stable desktop environment.
 If older distros are not an option because you are using newer hardware, then report issues you are having to the appropriate upstream project.

 # All distros: AppImage
 The new AppImage is a portable executable that is meant to be used on almost